Click below for the 2020 Consumer Confident Report:

 The Wyandotte Nation of Oklahoma has prepared a Nonpoint Source Management Plan in conjunction with Tribal Environmental Management Services in order to address the environmental degradation caused by the nonpoint sources (NPS) of pollution identified in the Wyandotte Nation of Oklahoma Nonpoint Source Assessment.
 The overall goal of this Management Plan is to improve water quality on Wyandotte lands.
 Specifically, the Wyandotte Environmental Department and the Wyandotte Tribal Council would like to ensure that all water sources on tribal lands meet the water quality standards for their designated uses.
 The Neosho River, Spring River, Sycamore Creek, Lost Creek, and Brush Creek are the primary water sources on Wyandotte jurisdictional lands and will be the major focus of restoration efforts.
 The primary long term objective of the Tribe is to ensure that these water sources are restored to high quality cold/warm water aquatic community standards, depending on the designation of the water source.
 This NPS Management Plan will greatly help the Wyandotte Environmental Department in achieving this goal.

-For the 2011 -12 Fiscal Year we added Septic System Assessments and Replacement of failing systems.
-Thus far we have conducted approximately (40) Assessments and replaced 4 failing systems, and repaired (1) system.
+in 2011 -12 Fiscal Year we added Septic System Assessments and Replacement of failing systems.
+In the past 4 years we have conducted approximately (65) Assessments, replaced (6) failing systems, and repaired (1) system.
 If you would like to have your system assessed and live within the Grand Lake Watershed, please contact Kathleen A. Welch, Environmental Assistant or Christen Lee, Environmental Department Director.

 Principle types of NPS pollution: